JeffBley/GSALocalAccess-Mac/README.md

 | ROTATION_INTERVAL | Number of checks (from CHECK_INTERVAL) before rotating the Stdout/Stderr Logs if they exceed the MAX_LOG_LINES value.
 Default is 240.
 240 x 15 seconds = 1 hour. | ✅Recommend leave at default |

 4. Save the changes.

+# Deploy the script manually
-5. Open Terminal and run the following commands:
+Open Terminal and run the following commands:
 ```
 # Navigate to the unzipped directory
 cd /path/to/corp-network-detector